 At the same time, the hands-on approach of practical learning enables programme participants to polish particular skills and techniques.
 While some fields such as Medicine and Engineering always feature a practice-oriented approach and “getting your hands dirty”, areas such as the Social Sciences and Humanities also benefit strongly from practical study approaches.

-The combination of theory and practice in Master’s programmes means that students use several different learning methods and, therefore, have more avenues at their disposal to acquire and memorise new information.
+The combination of theory and practice in Masters programmes means that students use several different learning methods and, therefore, have more avenues at their disposal to acquire and memorise new information.
 By mixing academic reading, interactive courses, learning through visualisation, and practical projects, students are able to explore a topic through many possible perspectives.

 Research universities and universities of applied sciences

-Although theory and practice usually go hand in hand in most Master’s programmes, some universities put distinct focus on one or the other.
+Although theory and practice usually go hand in hand in most Masters programmes, some universities put distinct focus on one or the other.
 In some countries such as the Netherlands and Germany, prospective graduate students can choose to enrol in a research university or in a university of applied sciences.

 As the name itself suggests, research universities are not dedicated solely to teaching but also invest in a significant amount of research.
 As such, their focus lies in studying abstract and theoretical questions and teaching analytical skills.
-Bachelor’s and Master’s programmes in research universities also tend to have a wide range of courses and specialisations enabling students to acquire knowledge in different areas.
-For example, a Master’s in Finance at a research university may feature courses in Financial Theory, World Economics and History, and Ethical Dilemmas in Finance.
+Bachelor’s and Masters programmes in research universities also tend to have a wide range of courses and specialisations enabling students to acquire knowledge in different areas.
+For example, a Masters in Finance at a research university may feature courses in Financial Theory, World Economics and History, and Ethical Dilemmas in Finance.
 The programme curriculum at IE Business School (Spain) even includes a course on Historical Episodes in the Financial Markets.

-Read: 7 Key Teaching Methods in Masters Education
+Read: Master’s Teaching Methods

 While research universities deal with the “why”, universities of applied sciences focus on the “how”.
 The latter’s graduate programmes prepare students to go directly into the workforce by relying on more concrete and practical courses.
 Programme participants immediately learn how to apply their knowledge and how to work in a solution-oriented way.
-So, Master’s programmes in Finance offered at this type of higher education institution teach few courses on theory and history, but rather start directly with Corporate Finance and Financial Analysis.
+So, Masters programmes in Finance offered at this type of higher education institution teach few courses on theory and history, but rather start directly with Corporate Finance and Financial Analysis.

 How you can get both

-No matter the type of university and programme format, at the end of the day they should be able to deliver theory and practice of equal quality.
-Since both learning methods are so important for the learning curve of graduate students, international Master’s programmes do their best to incorporate theoretical courses as well as practice-based learning in their curricula.
-The Master’s in Entrepreneurship, Innovation, and Management at the University of Nottingham (UK) lists core modules in Entrepreneurial Finance and Accounting and in Marketing, but it also features an entrepreneurship project involving a problem-based learning experience where students work on a company challenge.
-The university’s web page highlights the importance of both theory and real-life work: “The outcome of the project work should demonstrate an understanding of applying entrepreneurship theories in a practical context and also provide tangible and actionable recommendations to the company.”
+The Masters in Entrepreneurship, Innovation, and Management at the University of Nottingham (UK) lists learning approaches such as lectures and essays, but it also features an entrepreneurship project involving a problem-based learning experience where students work on a company challenge.
+The university’s web page highlights the importance of both theory and real-life work: “The outcome of the project work should demonstrate an understanding of applying entrepreneurship theories in a practical context and also provide tangible and actionable recommendations to the company.

 Although the study of entrepreneurship implies the need to take what you have learned and apply it in practice to learn even more, a healthy blend of theoretic and experiential learning can be integrated in any field.
-The Master in Management at ESCP Europe creates this mix by employing case studies, lectures, and instruction from visiting executives in its teaching, which “ensures the link between in-class theory and the reality of the business world.”
-Similarly, the Master’s in Hospitality and Tourism Management at the same school puts emphasis on its so-called Professional Development Activities which include a consultancy project, career workshops, and company visits.
+The Master in Management at ESCP Business School creates this mix by employing case studies, lectures, and instruction from visiting executives in its teaching, which “ensures the link between in-class theory and the reality of the business world.”
+Similarly, the Masters in Hospitality and Tourism Management at the same school puts emphasis on its so-called Professional Development Activities which include a consultancy project, career workshops, and company visits.